-1.5 tbsps. orange blossoms water
+- 1.5 tbsps. orange blossoms water

-    - In a large bowl mix the sugar, semolina, and butter together.
-Add in the milk, orange blossoms water, baking powder, yogurt and mix on low speed for 1-2 minutes to obtain a thick sticky batter.
+- In an electric mixing bowl, mix the sugar, semolina, and butter together.
+Add in the milk, orange blossoms water, baking powder, yogurt and mix on low speed for 1-2 minutes to obtain a thick batter.

-    - Line a half sheet pan (non stick) with parchment paper, brush with the tahini paste and then place the batter on it and spread out with a spatula or your palm.
+- Line a nonstick half sheet pan (17.5 inch x 13 inch) with parchment paper.
+Brush with the tahini paste and then place the batter on it and spread out evenly on the pan with a spatula or your palm.
 You can wet your palms to help spread it out.

 - Bake the Namoura cake in a preheated 350 degree oven for 30- 40 minutes (depending on your oven and thickness) until the edges start to brown up.
-Turn the top broiler on to broil the top a few minutes if you would like to obtain a darker golden color on top.
+Turn the top broiler on to broil the top a few minutes to obtain a darker golden color on top.
 Watch very close so you do not burn it.

-    - Remove from the oven and pour 1 1/4 cup of sugar syrup evenly over the Namoura while it's hot.
-Let it cool at room temperature before serving.
+- Remove from the oven and pour 1¼-2 cups (based on your preference) of sugar syrup evenly over the Namoura while it's hot.
+Let it cool at room temperature for a few hours before serving.

 - In a small pot, mix the sugar and water well until the sugar dissolves.
 Bing to boil and then start timing 5 minutes time on medium heat.

 - Add in the lemon juice and orange blossoms water and boil for another 2 minutes.
 Turn off the heat and let the syrup cool down.